Difference between revisions of "Gibson Hwende" - Pindula

 Service / Career

-2018 – elected to Ward 1 Chiredzi RDC with 501 votes, beating Siyapela Zinanka of Zanu-PF with 106 votes.
+2018 – elected to Ward 1 Chiredzi Town Council with 501 votes, beating Siyapela Zinanka of Zanu-PF with 106 votes.
 [1]

 2018 - Chair, Chiredzi Town Council.